Scags/IDA-Scripts/README.md

 Sanitizes undefined struct members as if IDA had parsed a header file.
 Each structure will have its undefined members replaced with a one-byte-sized member in order to prevent pseudocode from falling apart.
 Only makes sense to use it after running the netprop importer.

+### symbolsmasher.py ###

+Renames functions in a stripped library database based on unique string cross-references.

+Running the script presents 2 options: you can read and export data from the current database, or you can import and write data into it.

+If you're on a symbol library, you should run it in read mode and export it to a file.
+This file is what is used to import back into a stripped binary.

+When on Windows or another stripped database, run the script in write mode and select the file you exported earlier.
+A solid amount of functions should be typed within a few seconds.

+This works well with the Signature Smasher.
+However to save you an hour or so, I publicly host dumps of most Source games [here](https://brewcrew.tf/sigdump).

 ### vtable_io.py ###

 Imports and exports virtual tables.
 Run it through a Linux binary to export to a file, then run it through a Windows binary to import those VTables into the database.
 This is similar to [Asherkin's VTable Dumper](https://asherkin.github.io/vtable/) but doesn't suffer from the pitfalls of multiple inheritance.
 Since it doesn't have those liabilities, it's function typing will almost always be perfect.
 32-bit only for now.

+Only works on libraries that have virtual thunks *after* the virtual table declaration such as in TF2.
+Fixing this is a TODO.

 ### vtable_structs.py ###